Alaqush: Biography

-He was Nestorian ruler of Turkic ancestry who is first remembered by sources when he was approached by Nayman prince Tayang Khan in 1203, who shared same cultural and religious backgrounds with him.
-While Naimans were negotiating for a possible alliance against Temujin, Alaqush secretly sent a messenger named Johannan to him, informing them of brewing troubles.
-Tayang Khan soon killed in 1204 and Alaqush Tegin formed an alliance with Genghis, pledging loyalty to him and receiving the hand of Genghis' daughter Alakhai Bekhi for his son Buyan Shiban in return in 1207.
+He was Nestorian ruler of Turkic ancestry who is first remembered by sources when he was approached by the Nayman prince Tayang Khan in 1203, who shared the same cultural and religious background with him.
+While the Naimans were negotiating for a possible alliance against Temujin, Alaqush secretly sent a messenger named Johannan to him, informing them of brewing troubles.
+Tayang Khan soon was killed in 1204 and Alaqush Tegin formed an alliance with Genghis, pledging loyalty to him and receiving the hand of Genghis' daughter Alakhai Bekhi for his son Buyan Shiban in return in 1207.

-During the Mongol invasion of Northern China, Alaqush assisted Genghis Khan by handing over the passage through the Great Wall of China that he was guarding during his service to Jin Dynasty.
+During the Mongol invasion of Northern China, Alaqush assisted Genghis Khan by handing over the passage through the Great Wall of China that he was guarding during his service to the Jin Dynasty.
 However, later Öngüds revolted against Genghis Khan in 1211 and killed both Alaqush and his son.
-Having suppressed the uprising eventually, Genghis Khan intended to execute all Ongud men taller than the cart axle, but was dissuaded by Alaqush's nephew Shigü and Alakhai, thus, only the instigators of the murder were executed along with their families.
+Having suppressed the uprising eventually, Genghis Khan intended to execute all Ongud men taller than the cart axle, but was dissuaded by Alaqush's nephew Shigü (or Zhenguo in Chinese rendering) and Alakhai, thus, only the instigators of the murder were executed along with their families.
 Alakhai subsequently married Shigü.

 Alaqush was posthumously awarded the title King of Gaotang (高唐王) by Emperor Chengzong of Yuan in 1305.

 Family

-Descendants of Alaqush continued to intermarry with Borjigin family and retained special status within the empire for generations:
+Descendants of Alaqush continued to intermarry with the Borjigin family and retained special status within the empire for generations: